 b.
 On commencement of the doctoral candidate's promotion process, the doctoral candidate can, in deviation from sub a, be offered an employment contract with a term of 18 months at most.
 Article 3.10, paragraph 3 applies in this regard.

 A maximum term of 12 months applies to employment contracts started before 1 January 2008.

 - 4. The term of the employment contract shall be determined on commencement of employment.
-This can be either a fixed period or a period that has not been determined in advance, but which depends on a circumstance to be objectively assessed. - 5.
-If the employee requests this, the employer may decide to extend the maximum term referred to in paragraphs 1 and 2 with:
+This can be either a fixed period or a period that has not been determined in advance, but which depends on a circumstance to be objectively assessed. - On the employee's request, the employer may decide to extend the employment contract, provided it does not exceed the maximum term referred to in paragraphs 1 and 2, second sentence, by:

-a. the amount of maternity leave taken;

-b. the duration of illness if the illness lasted for a consecutive period of at least 8 weeks;

-c. the amount of parental leave taken;

-d. the term of performing a management position acknowledged by the Board of Governors.
-This at least includes membership of an employee participation body within the university and managerial activities at one of the employees' organisations involved in the collective labour agreement (cao) negotiations, or one of its affiliated associations.

-6. In addition to the previous paragraph, the following applies:

-a. at the employee's request an employment contract with a doctoral candidate is extended with the amount of maternity leave taken, unless contradicted by substantial business interests;

-b. an employment contract with a doctoral candidate can be extended with the term of performing a management position acknowledged by the Board of Governors.
-This at least includes membership of an employee participation body within the university and managerial activities at one of the employees' organisations involved in the collective labour agreement (cao) negotiations, or one of its affiliated associations.

-- 7. The temporary employment contract may be followed by another temporary employment contract no more than twice, on the understanding that the total term of the successive employment contracts may not exceed the terms referred to in paragraphs 1 and 2.
+a. the amount of maternity leave taken; - b. the duration of illness if the illness lasted for a consecutive period of at least 8 weeks; - c. the amount of parental leave taken; - d. the term of performing a management position acknowledged by the Board of Governors.
+This at least includes membership of an employee participation body within the university and managerial activities at one of the employees' organisations involved in the collective labour agreement (cao) negotiations, or one of its affiliated associations. - 6.
+In addition to the previous paragraph, the following applies: - a. at the employee's request an employment contract with a doctoral candidate is extended with the amount of maternity leave taken, unless contradicted by substantial business interests; - b. an employment contract with a doctoral candidate can be extended with the term of performing a management position acknowledged by the Board of Governors.
+This at least includes membership of an employee participation body within the university and managerial activities at one of the employees' organisations involved in the collective labour agreement (cao) negotiations, or one of its affiliated associations. - 7.
+The temporary employment contract may be followed by another temporary employment contract no more than twice, on the understanding that the total term of the successive employment contracts may not exceed the terms referred to in paragraphs 1 and 2.
 If the provisions in paragraphs 5 and 6 are applied, the maximum for the number of successive employment contracts referred to in the previous sentence does not apply. - 8.
-No restrictions with regard to the term the and number of successive employment contracts apply to an employment contract entered into with a doctoral candidate as well as an on-call worker as referred to in paragraph 12, a student-assistant as referred to in Article 10.1, paragraph 2 and a person who has a position elsewhere which is considered by the employer to be of significant importance for his contribution to academic education and research.

-9. When determining the maximum term and the number of successive employment contracts, the years of service and the number of successive employment contracts apply, with the exception of:

-a. the time during which work is carried out within the framework of a training programme;

-b. the time during which work is carried out as an on-call worker within the meaning of paragraph 12;

-c. the time prior to an interruption lasting more than six months;

-d. for the special universities: the time spent within the framework of an employment contract under which no salary is paid;

-e. an extension as referred to in paragraph 5.

-- 10. The time during which work is performed as part of a training programme shall in any case include the time spent as:

-- a. student assistant;

-- b. doctoral candidate;

-- c. research assistant;
+No restrictions with regard to the term the and number of successive employment contracts apply to an employment contract entered into with a doctoral candidate or a student assistant as referred to in Article 10.1, paragraph 2. - 9.
+When determining the maximum term and the number of successive employment contracts, the years of service and the number of successive employment contracts apply, with the exception of: - a. the time during which work is carried out within the framework of a training programme; - b. the time during which work is carried out as an on-call worker within the meaning of paragraph 12; - c. the time prior to an interruption lasting more than six months; - d. for the special universities: the time spent within the framework of an employment contract under which no salary is paid; - e. an extension as referred to in paragraph 5. - 10.
+The time during which work is performed as part of a training programme shall in any case include the time spent as: - a. student assistant; - b. doctoral candidate; - c. research assistant;

-- d. trainee research worker;